 Panel component class is used.

-This is convinient, because imagine a scenario in which our
+This is convenient, because imagine a scenario in which our

 Application component simply has no values for